AB-BLAST 3.0 is a powerful

 with AB-BLAST—up to 4x faster—which

-allows your computers to start searching the databases that must sooner.
+allows your BLAST servers to start scanning the databases that must sooner.

 Multiple Local Alignments with Joint Evaluation.